awsdocs/aws-cloud9-user-guide/doc_source/vpc-settings.md

 The output contains the list of security group IDs for that VPC\.

-### View a List of Security Groups For an AWS Cloud Compute Instance<a name="vpc-settings-requirements-security-groups-instance-view"></a>
+### View a list of security groups for an AWS cloud compute instance<a name="vpc-settings-requirements-security-groups-instance-view"></a>

 To use the Amazon EC2 console, expand **Instances** in the navigation pane, and then choose **Instances**\.
 In the list of instances, select the box next to the instance\.
 Security groups for that instance appear in the **Description** tab next to **Security groups**\.